Intel's $15 billion purchase of Mobileye shakes up driverless car sector

 The Qualcomm-NXP deal, which will create the industry's largest portfolio of sensors, networking and other elements vital to autonomous driving, is expected to close later in 2017.

-(Additional reporting by Edward Taylor, Eric Auchard, Supantha Mukherjee and Narottam Medhora)
+(Additional reporting by Edward Taylor, Eric Auchard, Supantha Mukherjee and Narottam Medhora; Editing by Dan Grebler)